Vunnupyx/clight/user-docs/docs/VirtualDataPoints.md

 ### Combined Operations

-There are two ways to create combined operations: through `Custom Calculation Expression` or creating new VDPs and combining these.
+There are two ways to create combined operations: through `Calculation` or creating new VDPs and combining these.

-For `Custom Calculation Expression` please refer the explanation above.
+For `Calculation` please refer the explanation above.

 For example, to create following equation with multiple VDPs:
 _DP1 & DP2 & !DP3_